OpenframeProject/Openframe-Docs/source/includes/_frame-setup-guide.md

 ### 2.0 Preparing the Pi

-<aside class="info">If you already have a Raspberry Pi setup with WiFi connected, jump to step 2.1 Install Openframe.
+<aside class="info">If you already have a Raspberry Pi setup with WiFi connected, jump to step <a href="#2-1-install-openframe">2.1 Install Openframe</a>.
 People have reported issues using Raspbian Wheezy — we recommend using Jessie (from the latest NOOBS).</aside>

 1. Insert the SD card, WiFi dongle, and connect the monitor, keyboard and mouse.
 2. Plug in the Pi, and follow the directions on screen, selecting Rasbian.